4. SIGNIFICANT ACCOUNTING POLICIES 4.1 Revenue Recognition

 Annual/renewal fee on credit cards and debit cards is recognised upfront.

-Locker Rent recognised on Straight Line Method basis over the period of Contract.
+Locker Rent recognised on Straight Line Method basis over

 All fees from deposit accounts are accounted for as and when they are due and realised.

-Income from sale of Priority Sector Lending certificate (PSLC) is recognized in the Profit & Loss Account during the quarter on an equated basis from the quarter in which the sale has occurred and the remaining amount will be recognized in the Profit & Loss Account over the remaining quarters of that financial year.
+the quarter on an equated basis from the quarter in which the sale has occurred and the remaining amount will be recognised in the Profit & Loss Account over the remaining

 Appropriation of recovery in NPAs and prudential written off accounts:

-Any recoveries in NPA accounts and prudential written off accounts will be first appropriated to fees/charges outstanding, if any, then interest outstanding and then principal outstanding except in those cases where bank has specific agreement with the borrower w.r.t appropriation of recoveries.
+off accounts will be first appropriated to fees/charges outstanding, if any, then interest outstanding and then principal outstanding except in those cases where bank has specific agreement with the borrower w.r.t appropriation of recoveries.

-The sale of NPA and technically written off portfolio is accounted as per guidelines prescribed by RBI :-
+The sale oF NPA and technically written off portFolio is accounted as per guidelines prescribed by RBI :

 i.
-When the Bank sells its financial assets to Securitisation Company (SC)/Reconstruction Company (RC), the same is removed from the books.
+When the Bank sells its financial assets to Securitisation Company (SC)/Reconstruction Company (RC), the

 ii.
-If the sale is at a price below the net book value (NBV) (i.e., book value less provisions held), the shortfall is debited to the profit and loss account in the year of sale.
+If the sale is at a price below the net book value (NBV) (i.e., book value less provisions held), the shortfall

 iii.
-If the sale is for a value higher than the NBV, the excess provision is reversed in the year the amounts are received, as permitted by the RBI.
+I f the sale is for a value higher than the NBV, the excess provision is reversed in the year the amounts are received, as permitted by the RBI.

 All other fees are accounted for as and when they become due.